bifurcationkit/BifurcationKitDocs.jl/docs/src/detectionBifurcationPO.md

-# Detection of bifurcation points of Equilibria
+# Detection of bifurcation points of periodic orbits

 The bifurcations are detected during a call to `br = continuation(prob, alg, contParams::ContinuationPar;kwargs...)` by turning on the following flags:

 - `contParams.detectBifurcation = 2`

 The bifurcation points are located by looking at the spectrum **e.g.** by monitoring the unstable eigenvalues.
-The eigenvalue λ is declared unstable if `real(λ) > contParams.precisionStability`.
+The Floquet exponent λ is declared unstable if `real(λ) > contParams.precisionStability`.
 The located bifurcation points are then returned in `br.specialpoint`.

 ## Precise detection of bifurcation points using Bisection